The Aloe

-The Aloe is a novel written by Katherine Mansfield.
+The Aloe is a novel written by New Zealand author Katherine Mansfield.
 A longer version of her short story "Prelude", it was edited and published posthumously by her husband John Middleton Murry in 1930.

 C. K. Stead's 2004 biographical novel Mansfield: A Novel focuses in part on Mansfield's efforts, during the years 1915 to 1918, to write The Aloe.